Queensland Family Law Practice

 1. What’s in your asset pool?

-Your asset pool is the foundation for all negotiations in property settlement and consists of the following:
+Your asset pool is the foundation for all negotiations in divorce and property settlement in Australia consists of the following:

 1. Assets – whether it is held in joint names, your sole name or on behalf of another person such us a child;